How to Dissolve a California Corporation: Complete FTB + SOS Guide

 How long does the corporation continue to exist after filing the dissolution certificate?

 Under Corporations Code Section 2010, the corporation continues to exist after dissolution for the sole purpose of winding up its affairs.
-This survival period has no fixed duration – it lasts as long as necessary to complete winding up.
-For most corporations, this means the entity effectively ceases to exist upon filing the dissolution certificate because winding up was completed before filing.
+For most corporations, the entity effectively ceases to exist upon filing because winding up was completed beforehand.

 Can shareholders be held liable for corporate debts after dissolution?

-What if I want to dissolve a corporation that has shareholders I can’t locate?
+What if I want to dissolve a corporation with shareholders I can't locate?

 Can a dissolved corporation be revived?

-Yes, but the process is complex and must occur within five years of dissolution under Corporations Code Section 2010.
-After that five-year period, revival is generally not possible.
-Revival requires court approval and a showing of good cause, such as discovering assets that should have been distributed, addressing litigation that arose after dissolution, or correcting errors in the original dissolution.
+Yes, but only within five years of dissolution under Corporations Code Section 2010.
+Revival requires court approval and a showing of good cause.

 Taking Action: Schedule a Consultation